2017 Cannes Film Festival: Cinéma de la Plage

 The Cinéma de la Plage is a part of the Official Selection of the festival.
 The outdoors screenings at the beach cinema of Cannes are open to the public.

 Parallel sections

-International Critics' Week
+Critics' Week

-The full selection for the International Critics' Week section was announced on 21 April 2017, at the section's website.
-Sicilian Ghost Story, directed by Fabio Grassadonia and Antonio Piazza, was selected as the opening film for the International Critics' Week section, while Brigsby Bear, directed by Dave McCary, was selected as its closing film.
+The full selection for the Critics' Week section was announced on 21 April 2017, at the section's website.
+Sicilian Ghost Story, directed by Fabio Grassadonia and Antonio Piazza, was selected as the opening film for the Critics' Week section, while Brigsby Bear, directed by Dave McCary, was selected as its closing film.
 The feature film competition included, for the first time in the section's history, an animated film and a documentary film.

-Feature films - The winner of the Nespresso Grand Prize has been highlighted.

-(CdO) indicates film eligible for the Caméra d'Or as directorial debut feature. - (ŒdO) film eligible for the Œil d'or as documentary.

-Short films - The winner of the Discovery Award for Short Film has been highlighted.